ixofoundation/genesis/ixo-4/Patch.md

 ```
 go version
 ```
-If you aren't on 1.19.4 please update
+If you are not on 1.19.4 please update
 ```
 go version go1.19.4 linux/amd64
 ```